-Members of the board are elected; a director may serve a maximum of six years (up to two three-year terms consecutively), after which he/she must be off the board for a minimum of three years (one full term) before being eligible for reappointment.
+Members of the board are elected; a director may serve a maximum of six years (up to two three-year terms consecutively), after which he/she must be off the board for a minimum of one year before being eligible for reappointment.

 Board members volunteer their time and expertise, and reflect the diversity found in the arts community at large.

 Adele began her career in the creative nonprofit sector with the Stratford Chefs School, where, as its founding Executive Director, she helped establish the School as Canada's premiere destination for chef training.
 Subsequently, as executive staff and through her consulting firm PSI, she has worked with numerous organizations and agencies including ArtsBuild Ontario, Culture for Kids in the Arts, Oakville Galleries, Stratford Festival, TIFF (Toronto International Film Festival), CESO (Canadian Executive Service Organization), CUSO (Canadian University Students Overseas), University of Guelph and Ontario Ministry of Natural Resources.

 Raised in New York City, Adele received a BA in English Literature from the University of Chicago.
 After service in the Peace Corps, she moved to Canada and has lived here since.
 Adele was in the inaugural class of the University of Toronto's Executive MBA program and is a member and former board director of Arts Consultants Canada.
 CFRE (Certified Fundraising Executive) designated since 1999, she is an active community volunteer and a dual citizen of Canada and the United States.